acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/afreeagentlife.md

 > Original post:

 > Present and past (in italic) alternates in the tale of a Capsuleer.

+> Entry for YC124 New Eden Capsuleer’s Writing Contest in the Prose category.

 *Why you do it?*